Auto-generated Collections

 ])

-})Any table that is not explicitly listed will throw on all API endpoints. allowTables can be called multiple times, and the allowed tables will be merged.
+})Any table that is not explicitly listed will throw on all API endpoints with the error Collection "<name>" is not allowed.. allowTables can be called multiple times, and the allowed tables will be merged.

 You can enable realtime updates using WebSockets by setting the rstoreDrizzle.ws option in your Nuxt config: